5.3 Collateral in a Secured Borrowing

 Collateral

-35-3 This
+35-3 This Section does not

-Section does not provide specific guidance on the
+provide specific guidance on the subsequent measurement

-subsequent measurement of the obligation to return
+of the obligation to return transferred collateral.
+The

-collateral shall be measured in accordance with other
+liability to return the collateral shall be measured in

-relevant accounting guidance.
-Paragraph 942-405-35-1
+accordance with other relevant accounting guidance.

-requires that a bank or savings institution that, as
+Paragraph 942-405-35-1 requires that a bank or savings

-transferee, sells transferred collateral subsequently
+institution that, as transferee, sells transferred

-measure that liability like a short sale at fair value.
+short sale at fair value.

-40-1 In
+40-1 In circumstances where an

-noncash collateral in a secured borrowing and the
+obligor (transferor) transfers noncash collateral in a

-secured contract and is no longer entitled to redeem the
+under the terms of the secured contract and is no longer

-pledged asset, the obligor shall derecognize the pledged
+entitled to redeem the pledged asset, the obligor shall

-collateral, the secured party shall derecognize its
+already sold the collateral, the secured party shall

-obligation to return the collateral.
+derecognize its obligation to return the collateral.

 40-2